albertvisser/hotkeys/readme.rst

 this mechanism consists of a Python module that can contain some functions to be called by the main program, and a file containing the keyboard definitions and some tool-specifc settings.
-These can be generated in basic form from within the program and then customized by hand, also from within the program.
+These can be generated in basic form from within the program and then customized by hand.

 Initially the new plugin is just an empty python module.
 It can be extended to contain functions that (re)generate the keydef portion of the definitions file from the tool's configuration files, and to write modified keydefs back to them.
-It's also meant for customisation of the editor part of this program.
+It's also meant for customisation of the editor part of this program (the lower part of the screen).

+A couple of plugins - that I made for the tools that I use - is included, as well as an empty (in the sense that it does nothing) plugin containing various explanations.

 Usage